seL4/microkit/docs/manual.md

 Channel identifiers are specified in the system configuration.

+For x86 specifically:
+If you've previously resumed the bound VCPU with `microkit_vcpu_x86_deferred_resume()`.
+You must explicitly resume it again before retuning from `notified`.

 ## `microkit_msginfo protected(microkit_channel ch, microkit_msginfo msginfo)`

 The `protected` entry point is optional.